 SPE 471.
 Characteristics and Needs of Exceptional Children II (Comprehensive).
 4 hours.
 Sp.

 This course addresses the characteristics and educational needs of students with moderate and severe disabilities.
 Requires clinical observation and practicum experiences.
+Same as SPE 571.

 SPE 475.
 Techniques and Strategies II (Comprehensive).
 4 hours.
 Sp.